everyseven/nstrike-talon-claw-u/README.md

 Changes include, but are not limited to:

+1. Pump grip has chunks of low frinction machining plastic bolted to it that run in the U channels.
+I don't have instructions for these yet.
-1. Springs instead of elastic.
+2. Springs instead of elastic.
 A spring not in the hardware kit is required for the mag release and it is hard to install.
-2. Toy screws not in the kit are required to attach a cover above the grip.
+3. Toy screws not in the kit are required to attach a cover above the grip.
-3. I removed some nuts, this has more screws going into plastic than the original.
+4. I removed some nuts, this has more screws going into plastic than the original.
-4. Only takes katana mags, tighter fitting magwell, one mag release paddle.
+5. Only takes katana mags, tighter fitting magwell, one mag release paddle.
-5. I tightened up some tolerances.
+6. I tightened up some tolerances.
 I can't guarantee your print quality/ hardware will fit.
 There are no gaps in front of my rails, yours might be slightly different.
-6. There's a sharp corner on one of the partial hexagonal nut holes.
+7. There's a sharp corner on one of the partial hexagonal nut holes.
 I shaved off IRL, I will round it in software for the next version.
-7. Probably more I can't remember
+8. Probably more I can't remember